sam31046/Tkinter-gui/README.md

 # Tkinter-gui
-A simple Tkinter GUI made by Jhong, Dong-You
+A simple Tkinter GUI made by Jhong, Dong-You.
 To create a window and some labels and demonstrate application of Tkinter library.